andy-9/learning_java/src/main/java/notes.md

 - If it is not supposed to be `private`, it can be set to `public`.
 - If something isn't specified, it has default accessibility known as `package private`
   --> accessible from anywhere in the same package.
+- Benefits of encapsulation:
+  - Control of the way data is accessed or modified
+  - More flexible and easily changed code
+  - Ability to change one part of the code without affecting other parts

 ### Constructors